GameHackingTools/LuaAPI/index.md

 -- Return value: Int
 -- Argument 1: Object A
 -- Argument 2: Object B
 -- Argument 3: OPTIONAL: The margin of error for facing(float).
-Default value: 180 degrees ObjectIsInfront(objectA, objectB[, marginOfError]); --  Get whether an object is infront of another.
+Default value: 0.2 radians ObjectIsInfront(objectA, objectB[, marginOfError]); --  Get whether an object is infront of another.
 ```